 Hyperlite Mountain Gear Echo II Shelter: Light, stormproof, and adaptable with modular components

 Touring the mountains or countryside by bicycle is an increasingly popular way to spend time outside, and every ounces matters here as well.
 Chances are you won't be taking along adjustable trekking poles on your bike tour (although several of our testers do take trekking poles along when camping from a bicycle).
 Dedicated-pole double-wall tents are a traditional choice.
 But you also have options.
 A tarp is a versatile choice that can be pitched from trees or a fence without poles.
 Lucky for us, most manufacturers offer custom length aluminum or carbon fiber poles for models that would otherwise require adjustable trekking poles.

-The Hexamid Twin with the optional three-ounce carbon fiber poles is our favorite bike touring shelter.
+The Duplex with the optional carbon fiber poles is our favorite bike touring shelter.
 The Fly Creek HV2 Platinum is an excellent choice also, and easier to pitch.

 Alpine climbing places a huge premium on reducing equipment weight as much as possible.
 The rope, rack, the rest of your climbing gear adds weight to your pack, so choosing the lightest shelter and sleeping system is of utmost importance.
 Because spacious camp and bivy spots are often hard to find in the mountains, we highly recommend a tarp for alpine climbers seeking to shave ounces.
 We prefer a flat tarp due to the myriad pitching geometries, but an A-frame tarp is a good if less adaptable choice.
 An ultralight sleeping bag paired with a minimalist water-resistant bivy sack, all covered under a tarp with your partner, should be a system that you can keep to two pounds per person for in-season alpine climbing.